 It is important to remember that there is no immediate change, and for the UK university sector in particular, programmes such as Horizon 2020 and Erasmus+ continue as normal.
-The process of negotiating the UK’s exit from the EU will take up to two years and the University along with Universities UK will work with the government to influence the negotiation process.

 For current EU students there are no changes to your status as a result of the referendum result in the UK.
 Your immigration status and associated fee status, as well as your access to the student loan book have not changed as a result of the vote.

 For EU students starting once the UK has left the EU, Universities UK has said, “the fees that EU students starting courses at UK universities after the UK has left the EU are required to pay and their entitlement to loans will depend on what is agreed as part of the UK’s exit negotiations.”